dhughes/petui/notes/hbox layout plan.md

 * map the children to their preferred width

-# determine the y offset
+# determine the right offset

 * subtract `padding` * 2, `x offset`, and `content width` from `width`

-# determine the x offset
+# determine the left offset

 * if left aligned, return 0
 * if right aligned, return the `usable width` minus `content width` (IE: the adjusted children width)